rebremer/azure-function-selenium/readme.md

-## Azure Function running selenium webdriver using a custom docker image
+## Azure Function in Python running selenium webdriver using a custom docker image
 The base Azure Function does not contain the necessary chromium packages to run selenium webdriver.
 This project creates a custom docker image with the required libraries such that it can be run as Azure Function

 ### 1. Prequesites